The Janice Davis Gordon Memorial Postdoctoral Fellowship in Colorectal Cancer Prevention

 The Janice Davis Gordon Memorial Fellowship in Colorectal Cancer Prevention Research is funded for up to two years, renewed annually pending research progress and availability of funds.

 Our program pays the postdoctoral salaries per the National Institutes of Health (NIH) - Postdoctoral Fellow Stipend Policy and the salary ranges are adjusted annually by the NIH.
-As of 2023, the Gordon Memorial fund will cover 85% of the salary + fringe, and the mentor or mentor's Department Chair will cover 15%.
+The Gordon Memorial fund will cover 85% of the salary + fringe, and the mentor or mentor's Department Chair will cover 15%.
 After the first appointment year, the salary may be subject to a one-time raise if approved by the CPRTP Director and mentor.
 Fringe benefits include health insurance, paid institutional holidays, and annual and sick leave.

 This fellowship does not provide additional research support funds for tuition, reference books, meeting registration, travel support, and research costs.
 Awardees of the Janice Davis Gordon Memorial Postdoctoral Fellowship in Colorectal Cancer Prevention must consult their mentors for additional research support.